spyren/Mecrisp-Cube/sdcard/man/TerminalIO.md

 If you press button SW1 on reset, the console is redirected to the Bluetooth LE Cable Replacement Service.

-    emit?        ( -- Flag )    Ready to send a character? key?         ( -- Flag )    Checks if a key is waiting key          ( -- Char )    Waits for and fetches the pressed key emit         ( Char -- )    Emits a character
+    emit?        ( -- ? )       Ready to send a character?
+    key?         ( -- ? )       Checks if a key is waiting
+    key          ( -- c )       Waits for and fetches the pressed key emit         ( c -- )       Emits a character

     hook-emit?   ( -- a-addr )  Hooks for redirecting terminal IO on the fly hook-key?